Flexible monthly business insurance

 10. Was there a spark?

 Remember, it’s a two-way relationship.
-If you get an offer, take time to evaluate whether the fit felt right.
+If you get an offer, take time to evaluate whether the fit felt right and try to avoid grabbing any offer of investment straight away.

 For example, did they ask the right questions and show that they understand your vision?
 Do they meet any other criteria you have, such as industry experience, contacts or complementary skills?
 What do they expect from you in return?
 Is it achievable and fair?
-Any red flags, don’t ignore.
+Don;t ignore any red flags and always be prepared to walk away from an offer if you are not comfortable.
 It’s important to start off an investor relationship on the right foot.

 11. Background check